hansroland/reflex-dom-inbits/tutorial.md

 A good understanding of basic Haskell with the concepts of *Functor*, *Applicative* and *Monad* is enough.
 Of course, the more experience you have, the easier it is.

 # Basics of Functional Reactive Programming (FRP) and Reflex

 ## The Basic Ideas of Functional Reactive Programming

 Normally input functions are impure.
 Assume a function *getChar* that reads a single character from the keyboard.
 For different invocations the function *getChar*  normally returns a different character, depending on the key that was pressed on the keyboad .
 Therefore such a function is not a pure Haskell function.
-As everybody knows Haskell uses monadic IO actions to avoid unpure functions.
+As everybody knows Haskell uses monadic IO actions to avoid impure functions.

 Functional Reactive Programming (FRP) takes an other approach.
 All potentially impure functions have a time parameter and the FRP system makes sure, that every call to such a function is done with a new time value.